gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

       $ gnatbind -u0 file

 With this option, at each task termination, its stack usage is output on :file:`stderr`.
+Note that this switch is not compatible with tools like Valgrind and DrMemory; they will report errors.

 It is not always convenient to output the stack usage when the program is still running.
 Hence, it is possible to delay this output until program termination. for a given number of tasks specified as the argument of the